robot-perception-group/AIRCAP-Legacy/README.md

 * /scrips/simulation -- start and stop scripts to run a swarm formation in gazebo simulation - needs additional dependencies

 # Compiling
-Link all flight and optional packages in catkin workspace on a flight capable node build packages with catkin_make
+Link or copy all flight and optional packages required into the *src* folder of your catkin workspace.

+Build packages with **catkin_make**

 ## Requirements:
 * [ROS] (http://wiki.ros.org/kinetic)